 - Novel strategies to modify microbiota and to combat antimicrobial resistance

-BABS 3041 (Immunology): Dr Zhang is the course coordinator and principle lecturer.
-This course has been digitally uplifted.
+BABS 3041 (Immunology): Dr Zhang is the course coordinator and principal lecturer since 2012.

-Medical microbiology: Dr Zhang is the coordinator and principle lecturer for medical microbiology component in both phase I and phase II Medical program at UNSW.
+Medical Microbiology: Dr Zhang is the coordinator and principal lecturer for the medical microbiology component in UNSW medical program (Phase I, Phase II and Phase III).